sindresorhus/quick-lru/readme.md

 Type: `number`\
 Default: `Infinity`

-The maximum number of milliseconds an item should remain in cache.
+The maximum number of milliseconds an item should remain in the cache.
-By default maxAge will be Infinity, which means that items will never expire.
+By default, `maxAge` will be `Infinity`, which means that items will never expire.

-Lazy expiration happens upon the next `write` or `read` call.
+Lazy expiration occurs upon the next `write` or `read` call.

 Individual expiration of an item can be specified by the `set(key, value, options)` method.